5 awesome dog photography tricks you need to know

 - Video of my 5 awesome dog photography tricks you need to know

-Backlight is my favorite thing in photography and I love shooting dogs backlight.
+Backlight is my favorite thing in photography and I love shooting dogs‘ backlight.
 It not only adds a lot of cool details to your image but also can turn it into a real masterpiece.
 Backlight for me usually works best in the early morning or late evening hours.
 It requires some practice with regards to the camera settings as one easily can over or underexpose an image.
-If you chase your four legged friend in cold temperatures a bit around you can get incorporate the breath into your image.
+If you chase your four-legged friend in cold temperatures a bit around you can get incorporate the breath into your image.

 Perspective and angle

-I usually try to portrait dogs on eye level meaning that I need to position myself with the camera on the same level the dogs eyes are.
+I usually try to portrait dogs on eye-level meaning that I need to position myself with the camera on the same level the dog’s eyes are.
 This can become a bit challenging for small animals and often ends up me lying on the ground.
-However there are good reasons to try different perspectives and angles.
+However, there are good reasons to try different perspectives and angles.

 Play around with different seasons

 The fourth of my 5 awesome dog photography tricks you need to know is to play around with the characteristics of the different seasons.
-Almost each month of the year will add a little bit of a different spice to your image.
+Almost every month of the year will add a little bit of a different spice to your image.
 I love fall and winter colors but also spring and summer can give you amazing natural scenery’s when shooting dogs.